I have a number of posts on attending conventions, Gentle Reader. I thought I would pull them together for easy reference.

 8. Thou shalt follow the protocols of cosplay.
 (No realistic weapons, no sticky substances AKA the PB & J rule, no view obstructing wings or hats, be aware of your costumed dimensions.)

-9. Thou shalt not put a backpack on a large man.
+9. Thou shalt not put a backpack on a tall personage.
 (Nothing worse than being a short female constantly whacked in the face by a backpack-wielding Sasquatch, particularly on planes.)

-10. Thou shalt shalt not dress like a slob.
+10. Thou shalt not dress like a slob.

-Details in this post: 13 Top Tips for the Travelling Writer
+Details on the 10 commandments in this post: 13 Top Tips for the Travelling Writer

 Or you can listen to my podcast: 20 Minute Delay for all my travel hacks.

-Here’s a 2023 video Q& with self all about travel!
+Here’s a 2023 video Q&A with self all about travel!

 Q&A about being an author at author events.
 I tackle travel, author etiquette, packing (what authors might want to bring to conventions), what it’s emotionally like to meet fans, and how I chose where to go and why.
 Includes book tours, signing lines, and every size of event from massive comic cons to tiny steampunk conventions and writer’s conferences.